Rollins Pass Road Status

 From early/mid-April through early/mid-June, Rollins Pass is a landscape in transition: there is generally not enough good snow for snowmobiling while at the same time, not enough of the road has melted out for wheel-to-ground vehicles (including motor bikes) to get very far.
 Avalanche danger still exists and backcountry forecasts for Rollins Pass should be consulted.
 No matter how dry and promising the initial grades of the west or east sides look, there is always an impassable snow drift around the next bend, particularly at higher elevations and especially in areas that don’t receive much direct sunlight.
 Road washouts, particularly on the west side, occur infrequently.
 For well over the past decade, Rollins Pass (Corona Pass) has never been open nor passable by the Memorial Day holiday weekend.
 (Even Trail Ridge Road in Rocky Mountain National Park, with considerably more infrastructure and plowing teams, isn’t always open by Memorial Day weekend; in fact, it only opens on that date about 50% of the time.)
 To track the melt, click here.

 Why does it take so long to melt?
 On average, the last day of frost in Denver (at 5,280 feet) is May 5th each year.
 Atop Rollins Pass, where the elevation surpasses Denver’s by more than 2.2 times, the snow’s reluctance to melt serves as a stark reminder of altitude’s effect on the pace of seasonal change.
+Furthermore, late-season snowstorms are a near-annual reality in Colorado’s high elevations.
+On Rollins Pass—rising well above 11,000 feet—snow events frequently continue into very late May and even early June.
+This recurring pattern isn’t an anomaly; it’s a defining feature of the alpine environment, where even basic access must account for winter’s extended hold.

 When this transitional season is shown as ‘active,’ know that if you venture out, reaching the upper elevations on Rollins Pass will likely be challenging, if not impossible.
 On the west side, gates will be closed either at the entrance, midway, or at the trestle—gates are scheduled to open June 15th, and this is sometimes delayed a week or more due to late runoff or washouts that need repair.
 On the east side, vehicles get blocked/stuck before summer officially begins on Rollins Pass.
 This page will be updated often, starting in early June, as the next major season approaches and/or conditions improve for summer activities to take place.
 Typically, this transitional season lasts approximately two months before summer starts.

-Then This Year: Summer/Autumn Season—typically mid/late June through early/mid/late October each year
+Later Next Year: Summer/Autumn Season—typically mid/late June through early/mid/late October each year

 🔥 FIRE BANS/RESTRICTIONS AND RED FLAG INFORMATION 🔥